iwhalen/blog/docs/about.md

 # About

 Welcome to my blog!
-I am mostly interested in technology, math, gaming, shows, movies, and books.
+I am mostly interested in technology, math, food, gaming, shows, movies, and books.
 If you are too, you're in the right place.

 I originally started this blog to make the world a little more human.
 I grew very tired of seeing so much AI-generated content.
 Here is my promise: